 Employees' State Insurance Scheme of India is an integrated social security scheme tailored to provide social protection to workers and their dependants, in the organised sector, in contingencies, such as, sickness, maternity and disablement or death dur to an employement injury or occupational hazard.

-The "appropriate Government" (State or Central) is empowered to extend the provisions of the ESI Act to any class of establishemnts, industrial, commercial or agricultural or otherwise.
-Under these enabling provisions, the State Govts have extended the provisions of the ESI Act to certain specified class or establishments, such as shops, hotels, restaurants, cinemas, preview theatres, road-motor transport undertakings and newspaper establishments employing 20 or more persons.
+The "appropriate Government" (State or Central) is empowered to extend the provisions of the ESI Act to any class of establishments, industrial, commercial or agricultural or otherwise.
+Under these enabling provisions, the State Govts have extended the provisions of the ESI Act to certain specified class of establishments, such as, shops, hotels, restaurants, cinemas, preview theatres, road-motor transport undertakings and newspaper establishments.

-Employees covered under the scheme are entitled to medical treatment and attendance for self and family members.
+Employees covered under the scheme are entitled to medical treatment and attendance for self and dependants.
 They are also entitled to cash benefits in the event of specified contingencies resulting in loss of wages or earning capacity.
-The Insured women are entitled to maternity benefit for confinement.
-Where death of an insured employee occurs dur to employment injury, the dependants are entitled to family pension.
+The insured women are entitled to maternity benefit for confinement.
+Where death of an insured employee occurs due to employment injury, the dependants are entitled to family pension